Anne Hastings, Countess of Shrewsbury: At the royal court

 Early in the reign of King Henry VIII of England, Anne came to court where she served as a lady-in-waiting to Queen consort Catherine of Aragon.
 It is not known how long she served in this capacity.

 Death

 Anne died on an unknown date in 1520.
 She was buried in the Church of St. Peter and St. Paul, which is now the Sheffield Cathedral.
 Her husband married secondly Elizabeth Walden (died July 1567), by whom he had a daughter, Anne (d.18 July 1588).

-George Talbot, Earl of Shrewsbury had a chapel added to the church in 1520 to serve as a family chapel; and after his own death, a monument was built in Shrewsbury Chapel where his effigy can be seen flanked by those of Anne and his second wife, Elizabeth.
+George Talbot, Earl of Shrewsbury had a chapel added to the church in 1520 to serve as a family chapel; and after his own death, a monument was built in Shrewsbury Chapel where his effigy can be seen flanked by those of Anne on his right and his second wife, Elizabeth on his left.